Annonymous1502/PDS/README.md

 To execute this file it is compulsory to have SDL2.
 We have provided the SDL2 extension in the file which is named SDL2.dll

+The Demo video we provided unfortunately does not have sound.
+While recording the video, there was an error in the mic input.
+So, we could only record the video of the game where a player is playing the game.